campaignmonitor/createsend-python/README.md

 # createsend

 A Python library which implements the complete functionality of the [Campaign Monitor API](http://www.campaignmonitor.com/api/).
-Requires Python 3.6, 3.7, 3.8, 3.9, 3.10, 3.11, 3.12, 3.13 or later.
+Requires Python 3.8 or above.

 ## Installation